Customer Experience for an Online Marketplace: How Can Your Brand Impress Shoppers?

 Industry leaders like Amazon and eBay have set the bar pretty high for customer expectations.
 Think of Prime’s two-day shipping.
-Smaller, niche marketplaces won’t necessarily be able to compete with that kind of convenience, but they can still offer great experiences.
+How can smaller, niche marketplaces possibly compete against that kind of convenience?

-Customer experience is all about the impression your brand makes on customers throughout their entire customer journey.
-It includes things like customer service or customer engagement but is not limited to them.
+Marketplace customer experience is all about the impression that your brand makes on customers throughout their entire customer journey.
+It includes but isn’t limited to aspects such as customer service and customer engagement.

-The goal is to make every interaction your customers have with your marketplace positive and memorable so they keep coming back.
+The goal is to make every interaction that your customers have with your marketplace as positive and memorable as possible.
+This way, you can encourage them to keep coming back for more.

 Online marketplaces must manage multiple vendors to create a consistent experience across their platforms.

-When customers visit your site, they’re engaging most directly with your brand, not necessarily the sellers.
+When customers visit your site, they engage directly with your brand, not necessarily the sellers.
 That means that if an individual vendor provides a negative customer experience, it can reflect poorly on the marketplace itself.

-You can also promote the value of customer experience to your third-party sellers.
-Share with them the benefits of their efforts and explain how it can reduce customer churn rates, bring in new customers, and drive up revenue.
+In addition, you can promote the value of customer experience to your third-party sellers.
+Tell them about its benefits, explaining how it can reduce customer churn rates, bring in new customers, and drive up revenue.

-With this information, they will get excited about customer experience management instead of just doing it to check a box.
+With this information, they’ll get excited about customer experience management rather than treating it as a mere checkbox task.

-Product pages play an important role in customer experience management.
-It’s one of the last stages of the customer journey before converting, and online marketplaces can help their vendors provide great experiences by giving them clear outlines to follow.
+The product page plays an important role in customer experience management.
+After all, it’s one of the last stages of the customer journey before converting.
+Thankfully, you can help your vendors provide great marketplace customer experiences by giving them clear outlines to follow.

 • Descriptive product names